 This goes beyond products and promotions.
 Content created by the manufacturer or your own sales reps can also be seamlessly translated and incorporated into your localised site.
 Other customer-facing content-including credit applications-can also be translated.

-The best website translation solutions detect and publish this content within one working day-with zero effort from you or your team-taking the cost, labour, time, and worry off your plate for good.
+The best website translation solutions detect and publish this content in about one working day-with zero effort from you or your team-taking the cost, labour, time, and worry off your plate for good.

-Leading website translation solutions detect and publish new content and inventory within one working day.
+Leading website translation solutions detect and publish new content and inventory in about one working day.